 As you know, our main objective at 2RCF is to facilitate and maintain local charitable funds for groups or individuals with special charitable projects or memorial intentions, and individuals with philanthropic goals like scholarships and endowments.
-We added two new funds this year including Project PACK and the Roaring Fork Pickle Ball Association.

 We also continue to support our other funds: